 When a federal charter applies to convert, the credit union needs to submit the following:

-You can read more about converting from a federal charter to a state charter in our blog.
+Learn more about converting from a federal charter to a state charter.
 We will outline it step by step for you!

 A credit union wishing to convert to a federal multiple common bond from a community charter will need the following"